 For details on the origins of einkorn and a recipes.

 Even though this sounds like ‘don’t do it’, eating gluten containing products sparingly is as delicious as ever.
-There are many local artisan bakers whose work is superior to anything you get from an assembly line.
+There are many local artisan bakers whose organically sourced breads are superior to anything you get from an assembly line.
 If you bake yourself, check out organic heirloom grains from small mills and help our farmers markets flourish (even if you still have to ask where their food comes from and how it is grown).
 Find other ancient grain providers and please, let’s support those in our communities who have been baking healthy foods, snacks, cookies, and more.
+One of my favorites is The Daily Loaf in Hamburg present at several of our local farmers markets, or you can pre order here: https://dailyloafbakery.com/

 Gluten free: One caveat on gluten free eating, read labels - the increase in potato and rice, tapioca starches, or guar and other gums do not make for better health.
 Use nut or other flours.
 Remember that carbs are transformed into sugars; make sure you are full up on fiber and healthy fats and plant proteins to help your blood sugar stay normal and to help your body fully eliminate all that which turns into waste.